Iggy Azalea’s Boyfriend LJay Currie Can’t Keep His Hands Off Her Almost Naked Derrière

 Australian rapper and X Factor judge, Izzy Azalea has been spotted of the coast of Mexico making out with her rumored to be new boyfriend LJay Currie, who had a hard time taking his hands of her nearly naked derrière.
-The Ozzy rapper was photographed making out with the up and coming music producer while on holiday in Cabo San Lucas, Mexico this past Sunday.
+The Ozzie rapper was photographed making out with the up and coming music producer while on holiday in Cabo San Lucas, Mexico, this past Sunday.

 The two were seen together in a passionate embrace not long after the blonde hottie split from her brief romantic stint with her most recent ex, American hip-hop artist French Montana.

-Little is known about the young millennial who has worked with artists such as Chris Brown and has also released a track called “Roll With Me”, alongside Lil Caine and Gemaine back in 2015.
+Little is known about the young millennial who has worked with artists such as Chris Brown and has also released a track called “Roll With Me,” alongside Lil Caine and Gemaine back in 2015.
 The two were pictured getting up close and personal, sharing a long smooch and hosing each other off on the deck of their hired luxury yacht.
 A source telling US Weekly that the couple had flown in together on a private jet for a friend’s birthday.

 “They have been all over each other with major PDA (public displays of affection).
 They rented a yacht and were making out on the deck.”